Oil Cleansing Method: The Complete Guide

 I heard about the oil cleansing method years ago.
 But I was always too scared to try it.

-I have struggled with blackheads and extremely oily skin for most of my adult life and the thought of applying oil to my skin just seemed like a recipe for disaster.
+I have struggled with blackheads and excessively oily skin for most of my adult life, and the thought of applying oil to my skin just seemed like a recipe for disaster.

 But I was getting desperate.
-I had tried so many different products and absolutely nothing was helping.
+I had tried many different products, but absolutely nothing was helping.

-I got to the point where I seriously felt like the oil cleansing method was the only thing I hadn’t tried and I just thought what do I have to lose.
+I reached the point where I seriously felt like the oil cleansing method was the only thing I hadn’t tried, and I just thought, what do I have to lose?

 After 30 days, I started to notice a shift in my skin.
-I wasn’t needing the oil-absorbing sheets at all.
-And I had hardly any blackheads.
+I didn’t need the oil-absorbing sheets at all, and I had hardly any blackheads.

-I don’t have oily skin anymore and although I do get blackheads from time to time it’s nowhere near as bad as it used to be.
+I no longer have oily skin, and although I occasionally get blackheads, they’re nowhere near as severe as they used to be.

-So if you’re struggling with oily skin, blackheads, breakouts or you just want to ditch your chemical-filled facial cleanser, keep reading to learn all about the oil cleansing method.
+If you’re struggling with oily skin, blackheads, breakouts, or simply want to switch to a toxin-free facial cleanser, keep reading to learn all about the oil cleansing method.

-Bottle of oil cleanser lying on wood next to white washcloth
+A bottle of oil cleanser lies on a wooden surface next to a white washcloth.

-As I said, it’s very simple and not as intimidating or complicated as it seems.
+As I mentioned, it’s very simple and not as intimidating or complicated as it may seem.

-Oils actually help to dissolve and wipe away makeup, bacteria, and excessive oils from your face.
+Oils actually help dissolve and wipe away makeup, bacteria, and excess oil from your face.

-But oil is also a very gentle cleanser and unlike harsh facial cleansers, it doesn’t strip your skin of the oils it needs.
+However, oil is also a gentle cleanser, and unlike harsh facial cleansers, it doesn’t strip your skin of the oils it needs.

 Benefits of Oil Cleansing

 There are several benefits to using the oil cleansing method.
-The oil cleansing method can reduce acne, eliminate oily skin, restore balance to your skin and so much more!!
+The oil cleansing method can help reduce acne, eliminate oily skin, restore balance to your skin, and more.

-And another added benefit of using the oil cleansing method is eliminating toxic chemicals from your skincare routine!!!
+Another added benefit of using the oil cleansing method is eliminating toxic chemicals from your skincare routine.

 The oil cleansing method is 100% all-natural.

 Below are the best carrier oils for oil cleansing.
-When creating your own cleansing oil you will want to use castor oil and at least one other carrier oil from this list.
+When creating your own cleansing oil, use castor oil and at least one other carrier oil from the following list.

-Recipe suggestions based on skin type are further down in the post.
+Recipe suggestions tailored to your skin type are provided further down in the post.

-I’ve listed each carrier oils comedogenic rating below as well.
+I’ve listed the comedogenic ratings of each carrier oil below as well.
 Comedogenic ratings are given to oils based on their tendency to clog pores.

 They’re rated from 0 to 5.
-The lower the rating the less likely it will clog your pores.
-And the higher the rating the more likely it will clog your pores.
+The lower the rating, the less likely it is to clog your pores, and the higher the rating, the more likely it is to clog your pores.

 Castor Oil | Comedogenic Rating 1

-Castor oil is great for cleansing the skin.
-I recommend using it no matter what type of skin you have.
+Castor oil is excellent for cleansing the skin.
+I recommend using it regardless of your skin type.

-It can be a bit drying though.
-So if you have dry skin I still recommend using this oil just not very much.
+It can be a bit drying, though.
+If you have dry skin, I still recommend using this oil, but use it sparingly.
 Recipe suggestions for dry skin are below.

-If you have oily skin this oil is what you should be using.
-This is what I use and it’s amazing.
+If you have oily skin, this carrier oil is the ideal choice for you.
+This is what I use, and it’s amazing.

 Sweet Almond Oil | Comedogenic Rating 2

-Sweet almond oil is great for all skin types.
+Sweet almond oil is excellent for all skin types.
 It’s especially good for oily skin.

 Jojoba Oil | Comedogenic Rating 2

-Jojoba oil is great for all skin types.
-But especially for acne-prone skin.
+Jojoba oil is suitable for all skin types, but is particularly beneficial for acne-prone skin.

 Grapeseed Oil | Comedogenic Rating 1